aws/aws-advanced-jdbc-wrapper/examples/SpringWildflyExample/README.md

               ├───amazon
               │   └───standalone.xml
 ```
-> Note: The wildfly directory will contain all the files you have downloaded in step 3.
-For simplicity, the diagram above only shows the files requiring modifications or need to be added.
+> Note: The wildfly directory will contain all the files that you will download in step 3.
+For simplicity, the diagram above only shows the files that either need to be added or require modifications.

 The file `Example.java` contains the following:
 ```java